A categorical and algebro-geometric theory of localization: Purity and Euler-denominator formulae

 In this section we work from the outset in the range of coefficients in which the relevant Euler classes are invertible.
-This is the natural setting for the denominator formulas to follow.
+This is the natural setting for the denominator formulae to follow.